 In addition to the other supplies, I discovered a light green glitter wired edge netting ribbon that I thought looked a bit like a meticulously woven spider web.

-Isn’t this ribbon fun?
+Isn’t that ribbon fun?
 It’s perfect for Halloween and particularly this project.
 Personally, I like making bows using wired edged ribbon (as seen in the picture above).
 I find that the wire helps the loops stay positioned.

 Make sure you and your children are safe this Halloween with these Trick-or-Treat Safety Tips You Haven’t Thought of Before!